 Valderrama National High School welcomes Mary Queen of Heaven missionaries and mission partners

 Panay is one of the larger islands in the Western Visayas, and it is served by MQHM across five provinces.
 The people of this island are quiet and charming, but so many struggle in everyday life.
-Sisters Rovy, Bridget, and Marilyn know this island well as they travel by any means possible, boat, cart, bus, canoe, footpaths, etc., to reach those needing assistance.
-Those forgotten.
-Those who are deserving.
+Sisters Rovy, Bridget, and Marilyn know this island well as they travel by any means possible, boat, cart, bus, canoe, footpaths, etc., to reach those needing assistance; those forgotten and those who are deserving.
 Antique province, known for its mountainous terrain, faces significant challenges in access to healthcare, education, and clean water.
 Under the crushing weight of poverty, many children grapple to survive, making them vulnerable to various adversities.
-However, in 2024, MQHM successfully registered 372 beneficiaries in the Regina Coeli Education Program in Antique alone.
+However, in 2024/2025, MQHM successfully registered 372 beneficiaries in the Regina Coeli Education Program in Antique alone.
 The provinces of Aklan, Guimaras, and Iloilo each have unique characteristics, including plains and river valleys, small fishing ports, scenic landscapes, and bustling cities.
-Despite their differences, they share common issues: many underdeveloped rural areas suffering from persistent poverty, inadequate communication and transportation services, and extremely severe weather in Panay and Guimaras in 2024.
+Despite their differences, they share common issues: many underdeveloped rural areas suffering from persistent poverty, inadequate communication and transportation services, and extremely severe weather in Panay and Guimaras.
 Mary Queen of Heaven Missionaries faced these challenges with determined hearts as supplies were delivered.

 Landslides and widespread flooding from Tropical Storm Trami presented challenges in Guimaras Island Province, but supplies were delivered.